naominickerson/fault_tolerance_simulations/README.md

 # Solid state spin implementation of the surface code

 Simulations of our solid state implementation of the surface code call only on the planar variant of the code.
 Each simulation generates a lattice of spins via ```arrayMaker.py``` which takes a number of parameters to construct a superoperator for each stabilizer on the defective lattice.
+For more detail on this model, see [[5](http://arxiv.org/abs/1406.5149)].

 ```python